 If you have further questions about bus accidents after reading this article, please contact us at Shouse Law Group.

 A personal injury lawsuit includes a claim for damages for any injuries or harm caused in an accident.
 When a passenger, pedestrian, or other driver is injured in a bus accident, the injury victim may be able to file a personal injury lawsuit to claim damages.

 Most bus accident injuries are caused by someone’s negligence or reckless actions.
 In some cases, the bus company owner or operator may be liable for damages even if he or she was not directly negligent in causing the accident.
 For example, employers are liable for the negligence of their employees.

-The individuals or groups responsible for causing the accident may depend on the type of bus accident and cause of the accident.
+The individuals or groups responsible for causing the accident may depend on the type of bus accident and the cause of the accident.
 In a personal injury lawsuit, those responsible are named as “defendants,” by the injury victim (plaintiff).
 In bus accidents, the defendants may include:

 - Bus driver,